Vaccine efficacy for binary post-infection outcomes under misclassification without monotonicity: Kruskal rank properties

-\end{definition} \begin{lemma}[Rank lemma] Let for an integer $n$ where $A^\prime$ is an $n$-column subset of the matrix $A$ and $B^\prime$ is the same column-index subset of a matrix $B$.
+In the section that follows, we use properties and several theorems and lemmas that are proven in \cite{kruskalThreewayArraysRank1977}.
+Where appropriate we will indicate on which pages the proofs of the theorems and lemmas can be found. \begin{lemma}[Rank lemma] Let for an integer $n$ where $A^\prime$ is an $n$-column subset of the matrix $A$ and $B^\prime$ is the same column-index subset of a matrix $B$.
 For any diagonal matrix $D \in \R^{n \times n}$ with rank $\delta$,